 In this article, you'll learn all the important information about generating vector tiles using MapTiler Desktop.
 The option is available since MapTiler Desktop 10.0 in all editions including MapTiler Desktop Free.

-First, if you want to learn more about the vector tiles in general, what benefits they bring to users, why would you want to use them or what is their history, please head to the section “useful links“ at the end of the articles, where there are a few related sources listed.
+First, if you want to learn more about the vector tiles in general, what benefits they bring to users, why would you want to use them or what is their history, please head to the "Useful links" section at the end of this article.
+You'll find a few related sources listed there.

-MapTiler Desktop will automatically prepare output layers for your final tileset, with all of the attributes of your source vector map.
-You can rename the output layer, edit key=value attributes for the feature or remove them.
+MapTiler Desktop will automatically prepare output layers for your final tileset, with all of the attributes of your source vector data.
+You can rename the output layer, edit key=value attributes for each feature or remove them.
 You can also set minimal and maximal zoom levels for final tiles.

 Next, you'll be taken to the page where you can turn the tile compression on/off or change the tile size.
 In most cases, you'll want to leave these settings unchanged.
 You can also edit the metadata of the generated map there.
 Clicking the "Render" button will start the rendering process.